ZurakowskiJakub/flask_template/README.md

 4. MongoDB

 ## Installation
-1. Create a python virtual environment `python -m venv .`
+1. Create a python virtual environment `python -m venv venv`
-2. Install required packages / modules `pip install requirements.txt`
+2. Install required packages / modules `pip install -r requirements.txt`
 3. Add a `.env` file
    1. This file should have the below (check `src.config.config`) for the full list in case I forgot to update the README